Nelly Mazloum: The Nelly Mazloum troupe

 In 1959-60, the Egyptian government founded the Egyptian National Ballet Academy under the direction of Alexei Jukov, who was assistant teacher of the Bolshoi Ballet School in Moscow and was provided by the then Soviet Union to the Egyptian government.
 Mazloum was appointed by the Ministry of Culture to be his assistant for the protection of the Egyptian content of Classical dance.
-A year later the National Ballet Academy was founded and for three years she was Jukov’s right hand.
-In 1961 another ambitious project was formed: the establishment of a National Folkloric Academy under the direction of another Russian, Boris Ramazin who was the first assistant and dancer of the “Moiseyev Dance Company” in Russia.
+A year later the National Ballet Academy was founded and for three years she was Jukov's right hand.
+In 1961 another ambitious project was formed: the establishment of a National Folkloric Academy under the direction of another Russian, Boris Ramazin who was the first assistant and dancer of the "Moiseyev Dance Company" in Russia.
 Again Mazloum was his bridge to the local talent.
 He came to her in the morning, to learn the traditional movements of folkloric dances which he then taught to the students in the afternoon.
 However, when she saw that the Russians adulterated the Egyptian style and made it more Russian, she stopped her collaboration, and quit the job.
-But her experience with them was invaluable, helping her to organize her knowledge of technique and create a method for her own school — what would emerge as the “Nelly Mazloum Oriental Dance Technique.”
+But her experience with them was invaluable, helping her to organize her knowledge of technique and create a method for her own school — what would emerge as the "Nelly Mazloum Oriental Dance Technique."

 It was a time of great political favour.
-The Minister of Culture, Dr. Sarwat Okasha, was so enthusiastic about her work that he used to buy tickets for the Egyptian people, so that everyone could see her shows.
+The Minister of Culture, Dr. Tharwat Okasha, was so enthusiastic about her work that he used to buy tickets for the Egyptian people, so that everyone could see her shows.
 In 1961, he gave her Masrah al Ayem (floating theatre), which toured Egypt stopping to perform at every village.[6]
 Mazloum also did experimental styles like pharaonic dance (she presented it at the first 'Sound and light' show [6]), a "desert dance" with veil,[9] etc. One of her great successes was the biblical story Ayub el Masri, in 1961-1962.[10]
-It was also the year she and her company participated in the Helsinki International Youth Festival, where she was awarded the Silver Medal for her folkloric dances: Al Ghazl (the weaving of the bridal veil), for the first time in the history of Egypt’s a dancer represented Egypt.
+It was also the year she and her company participated in the Helsinki International Youth Festival, where she was awarded the Silver Medal for her folkloric dances: Al Ghazl (the weaving of the bridal veil), for the first time in the history of Egypt's a dancer represented Egypt.
 She became the official choreographer of the Cairo Opera, for opera and operetta productions.
 She choreographed, among others, Mahr el Aroussa (The bride's dowry) in 1963, the first all-Arabic classical operetta.[11]
 The president Gamal Abd al Nasser was in the opening of the operetta.
 During the lecture Marianna showed us documents and photos of this event and many other.

 After having formed the Ballet Academy and the Folkloric Dance Academy, the government approached her about forming a National Folklore troupe (without her).
 She replied "the troupe without me does not exist" and refused, remaining independent.
 As they told her that once the company is nationalized they will give her a pension and she will not be able to work with her company as they will belong to the government.